-Recruiting the best candidates for your small business doesn’t have to be difficult if you develop and implement good processes and systems to hire right from the beginning.
+Hiring the best candidates for your small business doesn’t have to be difficult.
+Develop and implement good processes and systems to hire right from the start.

 What is the Cost of a Bad Hire?